darylteo/rxjava-promises/README.md

 Please ignore it.
 For all source in this repository, everything is "do whatever you want with it", and provided as is.

+### Do you recommend anything else? ###

+Yes!
+I have recently found RxJava to be highly adequate for more general use cases where one would have previously preferred a Promise.
+A PublishSubject is essentially what you want.

 ## What is it? ##

 Promises is a pattern for callback-based flow control.
 This particular implementation of Promises is useful